 This issue could be easily fixed by using chmod() or touch() in Security\Cryptography\HashService.

 Updated by Andreas Wolf over 9 years ago

 Off the top of my head I'd respond with "then most systems seem be set up in an insecure way". :/

 Kind of, yes.
 But there is data where it doesn't harm that everybody can read them, and others that should be kept secret.
 I'd say the encryption key is rather of the lattter kind...

-Updated by Robert Lemke almost 9 years ago
+Updated by Robert Lemke about 9 years ago

 - Status changed from New to Rejected